alex-hhh/ActivityLog2/doc/session-df.md

 # Session data-frame% objects

-Session data is loaded into a `data-frame%` object (defined in "data-frame.rkt") by `session-df`.
-Data frames contain track data for a session, all data operations and plotting is done on these data frame objects.
+Session data is loaded into a data-frame object (defined in "rkt/data-frame/df.rkt") by `session-df`.
+Data frames contain the track data for a session, and all data operations and plotting is done on these data frame objects.

 This document describes the contents of the data frame object as created by `session-df`.

 ## Properties

-The data-frame% object can store a set of properties, which are key - value mappings.
+The data frame object can store a set of properties, which are key - value mappings.
 The following properties are present in the session data frame, while other parts of the application can attach additional properties: